Minimal-doubling and single-Weyl Hamiltonians: Minimal-doubling lattice Hamiltonians

 Again, provided $|r| > 1/2$, the KW Hamiltonian for Weyl lattice fermions in (\ref{eq:KW_Weyl}) contains two Weyl nodes strictly at ${\bm{p}}_A=(0,0,0)$ and ${\bm{p}}_B=(0,0,\pi)$, leading to the two gapless Weyl modes.
 Near ${\bm{p}}_A={\bm 0}$, it behaves as $h \approx \bm{\sigma}\cdot{\bm{p}}$, while near ${\bm{p}}_B=(0,0,\pi)$ it behaves as $h \approx \sigma_1 p_1 + \sigma_2 p_2 - \sigma_3 p_3$.

 The exact flavor-chiral symmetry possessed by this Weyl setup is the $U(1)$ onsite symmetry

 which means

+Here ${\bm 1}_\sigma$ denotes the $2 \times 2$ identity matrix acting on the Weyl-spinor space.
 This Hamiltonian breaks the cubic rotational symmetry to the two-dimensional subgroup, and also breaks both Parity and Time-reversal invariances.
 In this sense, this Hamiltonian corresponds to the {\it P-broken magnetic Weyl semimetal} in the condensed-matter context.
 In comparison to the case of the Dirac formalism, the Weyl KW formalism does not possess the combined PT invariance, while it still has the special parity-like symmetry $ \tilde {\rm P}:\,\p\mapsto (-p_1,-p_2,-p_3+\pi),\,\chi\mapsto \sigma_3\,\chi$.

 Let us analyze the low-energy effective theory in this setup.
 We have the two Weyl nodes in momentum space at ${\bm p}_A$ and ${\bm p}_B$.
 As with the case for the Lagrangian formalism introduced in Appendix \ref{sec:KW-CKM-review}, by using the approximate projection operator $P^A_\p = (1+\cos p_3)/2,\, P^B_\p = (1-\cos p_3)/2$ one can define point-split fields \cite{Creutz:2010qm, Creutz:2010bm} as \begin{itemize} \item Sector A (${\bm{p}} \approx {\bm{p}}_A$): $\chi_R({\bm k}) \equiv P^{A}_{{\bm k} + \p_A}\chi_{{\bm k}+\p_A}$ obeys $i\partial_t \chi_R ({\bm k}) = \bm{\sigma}\cdot{\bm{k}} \,\chi_R({\bm k})$\,, \item Sector B (${\bm{p}} \approx {\bm{p}}_B$): $\chi_L({\bm k}) = \sigma_3 P^{B}_{{\bm k} + \p_B}\chi_{{\bm k}+\p_B}$ obeys $i\partial_t \chi_L ({\bm k}) = -\bm{\sigma}\cdot{\bm{k}}\, \chi_L ({\bm k})$\,. \end{itemize} These are regarded as Weyl equations with opposite chiralities (helicities).
 Thus, we can define a 4-component Dirac spinor